What is the Donor Tracker?

 Which donors does Donor Tracker cover?

-The Donor Tracker will cover 14 of the world’s largest donors of official development assistance (ODA).
-It currently covers 13 of these: Australia, Canada, the European Union, France, Germany, Italy, Japan, Korea, the Netherlands, Norway, Spain, Sweden, and the United Kingdom.
-The United States will be added in 2017.
-Together, these donors contribute 90% of the world’s official development assistance (ODA).
+The Donor Tracker covers 14 of the world’s largest sources of official development assistance (ODA): Australia, Canada, the European Union, France, Germany, Italy, Japan, Korea, the Netherlands, Norway, Spain, Sweden, the United Kingdom, and the United States.
+Together, these donors contribute over 80% of the world’s official development assistance (ODA).
 They are all members of the OECD’s Development Assistance Committee (DAC) and report to the DAC’s ODA databases, which allows for financial comparability.
 The Donor Tracker’s coverage is limited to public donors; it does not cover private donor engagement in international development.

 Where does the Donor Tracker data come from?

 The Donor Tracker contains data from various sources.
-Data on donors’ official development assistance (ODA) comes largely from the International Development Statistics (IDS) databases, which are maintained and published by the OECD’s Development Assistance Committee (DAC).
-These OECD databases provide the most standardized and comprehensive source of resource flows for development.
-More information on these databases can be found on the DAC’s FAQ on ODA reporting here.
-Data on global health R&D is from the annual G-FINDER reports, led by Policy Cures Research.
+Data on donors’ official development assistance (ODA) comes largely from the here.
+Data on global health R&D is from the annual G-FINDER reports, currently led by . , which are maintained and published by the These OECD databases provide the most standardized and comprehensive source of resource flows for development.
+More information on these databases can be found on the DAC’s FAQ on ODA reporting

 How does the Donor Tracker treat issues related to currencies, exchange rates, and inflation?

-As much as possible, the Donor Tracker uses constant prices (2014 US dollars); this allows for comparability across donors and over time.
+As much as possible, the Donor Tracker uses constant prices; this allows for comparability across donors and over time.

 The Donor Tracker also includes data directly from donor websites on funding flows and projected spending, usually provided in their national currency.
-To ensure comparability, the Donor Profiles also includes the corresponding US dollar value.
-To convert these national currency amounts into US dollars, the annual average exchange rate in 2014 according to the OECD is applied.
+To ensure comparability, Donor Profiles also include the corresponding US dollar value.
+To convert these national currency amounts into US dollars, the annual average exchange rate according to the OECD is applied.
 This allows this data to be comparable to the OECD DAC’s ODA data.

 Other exchange rates are used only in exceptional cases.
 This includes pledges made by donors to major multilateral instruments, like the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 These organizations may apply different conversation rates when expressing a national currency pledge in US dollars.
 The Donor Profiles make reference to these official pledges to ensure alignment with the data communicated by these organizations.